About the Journal

 Aims

-The aim of the refereeing process is to ensure that the good papers are rapidly accepted; that those manuscripts that are susceptible to being accepted are improved, by correcting their errors and filling gaps; and that those ones that are judged inadequate for Ibersid because of their subject or quality are rejected, redirecting them to more appropriate publications or providing the author with suggestions for the improvement or reorientation of his or her work.
+The aim of the refereeing process is to ensure that the good papers are rapidly accepted; that those manuscripts that are susceptible to being accepted are improved, by correcting their errors and filling gaps; and that those ones that are judged inadequate for the journal because of their subject or quality are rejected, redirecting them to more appropriate publications or providing the author with suggestions for the improvement or reorientation of his or her work.

 The reviewing procedure should be transparent to the authors of the papers, for whom the reviewer must try to be helpful and fair; but the referee should also be responsible to the readers and the other authors competing for the journal space; and, in a more general perspective, to the editorial aims, the scientific community and the values of society.